xjsxjs197/WiiSXRX_2022/README.md

 ## The following changes have been made to the code based on WiiSXRX.

-* Incorporating the CDROM and CDRISO codes of PCSX-ReARMed, the compatibility of the system has been greatly improved.
+* Incorporating the CDROM and CDRISO codes from PCSX-ReARMed, the compatibility of the system has been greatly improved.
   Many games that could not be run or had problems before can be run now.

 * CDDA (Compact Disc Digital Audio) tracks & multi-tracks support.

-* Incorporating the timer codes of PCSX-ReARMed.
+* Incorporating the timer codes from PCSX-ReARMed.

-* Combined the DFSound module of PCSX-ReARMed and used the SDL library.
+* Combined the DFSound module from PCSX-ReARMed and used the SDL library.
   The sound quality of the system has been greatly improved.

-* Modification of some dynamic compilation instructions, such as SLLV, SRLV, SRAV, Final Fantasy 9 and Biohazard 3 (Resident Evil 3) can be run.
-  (Part of the division instruction uses a static compilation instruction)
+* Replacing the old PowerPC (PPC) dynarec with the new dynamic recompiler [Lightrec](https://github.com/pcercuei/lightrec) by pcercuei, the speed/performance of the emulation is greatly improved.

 * Support for multiple languages.
   At first, I wanted to refer to Snes9x GX and support TTF font library.